Driving School Information

-Medical information forms are no longer collected at our driving school events, but Audi Club SoCal strongly recommends that participants carry In Case of Emergency (ICE) medical and emergency contact information on your person when at a driving event.
-You may carry the ACNA medical form if you wish (see the detailed requirements document above), or there are many free or subscription ICE products available.
+Medical information forms are no longer collected at our driving school events, but Audi Club SoCal strongly recommends that you carry In Case of Emergency (ICE) medical and emergency contact information on your person when at a driving event.
+There are many free or subscription ICE products available.

 - One example is GetIceCard.com , a free fill-and-print ICE wallet card; your medical and contact info is immediately available without the need to call or text a code.